JakeSSRN/LLM-Wiki/README.md

 **EXL2 (ExLlamaV2)** - extremely fast GPU only filetype using the exllamav2 loader.
 Comes in various quants.
 Performance may degrade in zero-shot prompting compared to GGUF.
 Cannot be run on Tesla GPU architecture.

 Performance of different quantization / file types is a subject of ongoing research and debate.
 Currently, it seems like GGUF is the absolute highest quality method, with moderate speed, depending on how many layers you can offload.
 EXL2 is narrowing the gap in terms of support and availability, but may still result in slightly lower quality outputs.
 Essentially: quality: GGUF, speed: EXL2.

+# Modifying Models
+**Base model** - the original model, usually developed by a large corporation due to their high compute requirements.
+Examples: Llama, Falcon, GPT-4, BART/BERT, T5, etc.

+**Training** - the computational process that refines the full matrix of weights of the model.
+Models can be trained on a narrow set of data for speciality in specific tasks, or a broader range of data for a more all-around model.
+As mentioned above, if you have to use smaller models due to hardware constraints, select one that is trained on the type of tasks you want to use it for.

+**LoRA (Low Rank Adaptation)** - a method of modifying a model without fully retraining it.
+Instead of modifying the entire weight matrix, it inserts small, low-rank "adapter" matrices at key points within the LLM architecture.
+These adapters have significantly fewer parameters (usually a few hundred MBs) compared to the full weight matrix.
+This requires much less time and compute to develop.
+LoRAs cannot be used between models, they are specific to the model they were trained with.
+This may be fixed with S-LoRA.

+**QLoRA (Quantized Low Rank Adaptation)** - quantizes the model before training the LoRa weights.
+This creates a “double quant”, one for the model and one for the LoRA.
+Along with a few other features, this vastly reduces the resource demand for training and running the model and the LoRA.

+**S-LoRA** - currently in development, allows LoRAs to be “hot-swapped” between models.

+**Fine tune** - the process of adapting a pre-trained LLM to perform well on a specific task or domain.
+This is often a full retraining, and thus can be resource intensive.

+**RoPE (Rotary Position Embeddings)** - instead of relating words in the context only to their neighbors, RoPE assigns two values to word placement: absolute position in the context and relative position compared to other words in the context.
+This additional data makes it easier for the model to recall information over longer contexts.

+**YaRN** - RopE-style (see above) training method that extends the context of Llama 2 models to 128k tokens.

+**RLHF (Reinforcement Learning through Human Feedback)** - Feedback is generated from human input.
+The data then can be incorporated into the model to guide its responses.
+Offers more nuanced feedback than DPO.

+**DPO (Diredct Preference Optimization)** - Multiple response options are given, and the human user chooses their preference.
+The preferences are then reintegrated into the model to further guide responses.

+**CALM (Composition to Augment Language Models)** - method of augmenting models that that essentially tacks a small model into a larger one.
+Useful for improving a specific domain in a model without degrading its skills in other domains.

+**SLERP (Spherical Linear Interpolation)** - merging technique that provides smoother adjustments among weights, resulting in a more cohesive model with lower losses of defining characteristics.

+**LASER (Layer-Selective Rank Reduction)** - model size reduction method developed by Microsoft that selectively prunes the attention and multilayer perceptron (not a typo) layers.
+Results in a smaller, faster model with less degradation than other pruning methods.

+**DUS (Depth Up-Scaling)** - model layers are duplicated, pruned, pretrained, and then replace the original versions of the trained layers, resulting in additional model layers that improve performance.
+Developed as a way of enhancing small models without using MoE.